 %%%Needs heavy reworking%%%%

-Many explanations for the rise of populism have been put forward - many of which center of economic focused explanations such as populism being a function of anti-globalization (CITE), anti-neoliberalism (CITE), or economic crisis (CITE).
-While populist discourse often includes issues of economic grievances, we agree with others that populism is a political phenomena (CITE) and that this phenomena centers around political parties.
-Indeed, we believe that Ken Roberts partially identifies a key role parties concerning the rise of populism in Latin America in the 1990s - programmatic delinkages between society and parties as a result of bait-and-switch tactics used by party elites \citep{roberts1995neoliberalism, roberts2012politics, roberts2013market}.
-Although we do not agree with Robert's conceptualization of populism as a form of organization, we do see populism as a function of weakened parties and party systems.
+Many explanations for the rise of populism have been put forward – a number of which center on economic-focused explanations.
+In this view populist is an outgrowth of or backlash against globalization (CITE), neoliberalism (CITE), or economic crisis (CITE).
+While populist discourse often refers to economic grievances, we agree with others that populism is a chiefly political phenomena (CITE) and that this phenomena centers is closely linked with the nature of political parties.
+While we among the first to explicitly link populism to party systems, other scholars have certainly noted the role that parties play in the rise of populism, particularly in Latin America.
+Ken Roberts, for example, notes that the use of bait-and-switch tactics by party elites lead to programmatic delinkage between society and parties and contributed to the rise of populist politicians \citep{roberts1995neoliberalism, roberts2012politics, roberts2013market}.
+While we use a different conceptualization of populism than Roberts, we likewise see populism as a function of weak/weakened parties and party systems.
 Thus, economic explanations are only indirectly related to populism in that if economic phenomena weaken political parties, populism is more likely to exist.

 \par

 To outline how populism is a function of parties and party systems we treat populism as a strategy to garner electoral votes.
-In this way, populism can be seen as a substitute or a compliment to political parties as an instrument in organization and mobilizing voters.
-In consolidated democracies, political parties serve as (perhaps) the best instrument of political organization and mobilization for the purpose of contesting elections.
-However, political parties have limits and many parties throughout the world use additional or different strategies (such as clientelism) to attract voters rather than solely relying on a professionalized apparatus.
+We view party-based appeals and populism as two alternative (though not necessarily mutually exclusive) strategies for mobilizing voters.
+In this way, populism can be seen as a substitute or a compliment to political parties as an instrument for organization and mobilizing voters.
+In consolidated democracies, political parties serve as the most effective instrument for political organization and electoral mobilization.
+However, in many polities other strategies (such as clientelism) are more effective at mobilizing voters.

 \par

-Where political parties are more cohesive, organized, boast professionalize staff, and carry an establish brand, the payoffs of using populist rhetoric to build a constituency diminish as rhetoric is less capable of inducing electoral loyalty than more direct and material connections to voters.
-To demonstrate how populism is a function of parties and party systems we outline three ways through which populists contest elections vis-\'{a}-vis parties in party systems: Populist Entry, Populist Adaptation, and Populist Capture. \subsection{Populist Entry}
+Where political parties are more institutionalized (i.e. cohesive, organized, with professionalize staff, an establish brand), the payoffs for using populist rhetoric to build a constituency diminish as that rhetoric is less capable of inducing electoral loyalty compared to more enduring and material connections to voters.
+To demonstrate how populism is a function of parties and party systems we outline three ways through which populists contest elections vis-\'{a}-vis parties in party systems: Populist Entry, Populist Adaptation, and Populist Capture.

+\par

+To begin with, it is helpful to think about how much political space there is for would-be populists.
+The hostility of the electoral environment shapes both the likelihood that populists will compete and be successful, and the form that populist competition will take.
+We distinguish between two factors that affect the hostility of electoral environment: the level of party institutionalization, and the level of electoral permissiveness/restrictiveness.
+(See Figure XXX) Holding all else constant (the economic environment, the popularity of existing parties, etc.) the combination of these two factors shape the competitive environment and thus the strategy of would-be populists.

+\subsection{Low environmental hostility: Populist Entry}